dreamportdev/Osdev-Notes/Build_Process/Overview.md

 Regarding the flags used above, `-ffreestanding` tells the compiler that this code is freestanding and should not reference outside code. `-nostdlib` tells the linker a similar thing, and tells it not to link against any of the standard libraries.
 The only code in the final executable now is yours.

 Now there are still several things to be aware of: for example the compiler will make the assumption that all of the cpu's features are available.
 On x86_64 it'll assume that the FPU and sse(2) are available.
-This is true in userspace, but not so for the kernel, as we have to set them up before they work!
+This is true in userspace, but not so for the kernel, as we have to initialize parts of the cpu hardware for those features to be available.

 Telling the compiler to not use these features can be done by passing some extra flags: